abc-valera/netsly-golang/README.md

 The following list describes technologies used in the project:

 - All the main code is written in Golang.
-- The project is not using Makefiles, but instead, it uses [Task](https://taskfile.dev/) as a task runner.
 - For configuration `.env` files are used.
 - The project is containerized and can be run with Docker or Podman.
+- The project is not using Makefiles, but instead, it uses [Task](https://taskfile.dev/) as a task runner.

+- Domain layer:

+  - [Mockery](https://github.com/vektra/mockery) is used for mock generation.
+  - [Playground-Validator](https://github.com/go-playground/validator) is used for validation.

 - Persistence layer: